Community Access Program: History

-CAP YI
+Youth Initiative

-The Community Access Program (CAP) Youth Initiative (YI) was coordinated by Industry Canada's Community Access Program and funded through the Youth Employment Strategy (YES) of Canada -- overseen by Human Resources and Social Development Canada (HRSDC).
-CAP's youth initiative aimed to provide employment opportunities for young Canadians between the ages of 15 and 30 - primarily students, recent graduates, or the under-employed or unemployed.
+In order to make better use of the computers and equipment funded by CAP, Industry Canada also initiated the Community Access Program – Youth Initiative (CAP YI).
+CAP sites could apply for funding to hire youth interns to train the public in computer and Internet use and technology.
+The YI program was coordinated by CAP and funded through the Youth Employment Strategy (YES) of Canada – overseen by Human Resources and Social Development Canada (HRSDC).
+The program aimed to provide employment opportunities for young Canadians between the ages of 15 and 30 – primarily students, recent graduates, or the under-employed or unemployed.

 Locations

-Industry Canada's Community Access Program (CAP) gave thousands of Canadians affordable access to the Internet.
+CAP gave thousands of Canadians affordable access to the Internet.
 CAP sites were located in public locations such as schools, community centers, and libraries.
 They provided access in locations that are geographically remote (e.g. on parts of Cape Breton Island) or served populations subject to the digital divide.
-Sites were established and maintained by community networks, generally in partnership with Municipal and Provincial Governments.
-There were CAP sites located in all of the provinces and territories of Canada.
+Sites were established and maintained by community networks, generally in partnership with municipal and provincial governments.
+There were CAP sites in all of the provinces and territories of Canada.